 Analysts say that future ERP systems will be a collection of integrated applications that can be composed and recomposed based on a business’s changing needs.
 Unlike traditional monolithic ERP, which can take years to implement projects, and even minor corrections take weeks, the strategy of composite ERP systems gives you the option to quickly implement the necessary functions in individual applications and connect them to the greater system.

-With this approach, it becomes highly important to have a single data model, so development efforts can be focused on business logic rather than constant data transformations in case of migration from one application to another.
+With this approach, it becomes essential to have a single data model allowing developers to focus efforts on the business logic rather than constant data transformations in case of migration from one application to another.
 The 1C:Enterprise platform allows you to quickly integrate 1C applications for various business functions into a single informational model of data and processes.

 In the 1C environment, a model is understood as the ideology for building an application.
 It includes ways to build data structures, the types of connections between data, principles of data manipulation, forms for describing business logic, ways of connecting data with interface objects, dividing functionality into system levels, and much more.